 Tardiness to school is considered unexcused and will be dealt with through disciplinary action.
 These tardies are cumulative and DO NOT reset.
-Written documents from a medical doctor, police officer or court official will be accepted as an excused reason for a tardy and will not count as accumulated tardies.
-All tardy minutes NOT deemed "medical" or "legal" count against hours of attendance.
+Students reporting to school between 7:51 am and 9:40 am will be considered tardy.
+Written documents from a medical professional, law enforcement officer or court official will be accepted as an excused reason for a tardy and will NOT count against accumulated tardies or attendance hours.
+All tardy minutes NOT deemed medical or legal count toward habitual truancy (unexcused hours of attendance).
 The discipline progression for tardies is as follows: